evolutionaryscale/esm-partner/README.md

 	-	set environment (e.g., `dev`, `staging`, `prod`)
 	-	set region (e.g., `us-east-1`, `us-west-2`)

   Specify the model(s) you want to run by setting the `selected_models` variable.
-The simplest config is a simple selector for one of the models defined in `models.yaml`:
+The basic config is a simple selector for one of the models defined in `models.yaml`, which will select that model and use defaults for all other config values:

   ```
   selected_models = {